Glossary

 Ecological Debt Cost of hectares consumed beyond what is available (capacity).
 Expressed in pounds or dollars.

-Ecological Footprint Global ecological footprint.
+Ecological Footprint Global Ecological Footprint.

 Ecological Resources Natural resources, including air, land, water , and the species that maintain them.
 Measured by the Global Ecological Footprint.